-To start, you can google the business name you are interested in to see if there is a web presence for that name.
+To start, you can Google the business name you are interested in to see if there is a web presence for that name.
 This allows, at minimum a view to see how common your business name is on the internet.
-If you see a number of businesses, you may want to move on and search an alternative name.
+If you see a number of businesses, you may want to move on and search for an alternative name.
 As I have said my entire career, choose a business name that is unique to you or what your business offers.

-Online presence doesn’t provide a full list of businesses and there are still some businesses although fewer everyday who do not have a web presence at all.
+Online presence doesn’t provide a full list of businesses and there are still some businesses, although fewer everyday, who do not have a web presence at all.
 You can also search the NUANS databank which provides a listing of similar business names, incorporated companies and trademarks in most jurisdictions and in some jurisdictions, the report is mandatory when incorporating.

-If you have decided on a business name and would like our assistance to search the name and in some cases gain acceptance of the business name with the Province or Territory agents, here are some links to assist you
+If you have decided on a business name and would like our assistance to search the name and in some cases gain acceptance of the business name with the Province or Territory agents, here are some links to assist you: